Martin-Moras/obsidian-git-sync/5. Private/Projects/Make the world a better place.md

 #### Approaches
-1. make a video series where I teach people how to heal and improve their mind. first, show a animated or real video of a person in first person and make their thoughts and emotions audible. than, take apart their psyche more and more (parts -> functions, memories, sensory input... -> neurons )
+1. make a video series where I teach people how to heal and improve their mind. first, show a animated or real video of a person in first person and make their thoughts and emotions audible. than, take apart their psyche more and more (parts -> functions, memories, sensory input... -> neurons ) and explain how it works.

+	how to:
+	1. create a script
+	2. show it to friends, teachers, online psychological- and spiritual communities.
+	3. turn the script into a video